goldsmdn/goldsmdn/README.md

 - 👋 Hi, I’m @goldsmdn
-- 👀 I’m interested in Quantum Error Correction and writing Python games
+- 👀 I’m interested in Quantum Computing, particulary Quanutm Error Correction and write Python games for fun.
-- 🌱 I have an MSc in Quantum Technology at UCL
+- 🌱 I work at Digital Catapult and have an MSc in Quantum Technology at UCL
-- 💞️ I’m looking to collaborate on Qiskit quantum error correction projects, particularly with the Steane code.
+- 💞️ I’m looking to collaborate on quantum computing projects
-- 📫 How to reach me on daniel.goldsmith.20@ucl.ac.uk
+- 📫 How to reach me on daniel.goldsmith@digicatapult.org.uk

 <!---
 goldsmdn/goldsmdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.